metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Last Gasp: Second Wind

 Beginning at 17th level, your life-force becomes near unstoppable.
-If you drop to 0 hit points and don’t die outright, you drop to 1 hit point instead and gain temporary hit points equal to five times your warden level, and each creature of your choice within 30 feet of you that you can see takes necrotic damage equal to 2d10 + your warden level.
+If you drop to 0 hit points and don't die outright, you drop to 1 hit point instead and gain temporary hit points equal to five times your warden level, and each creature of your choice within 30 feet of you that you can see takes necrotic damage equal to 2d10 + your warden level.

-Once you use this feature, you can’t use it again until you finish a long rest.
+Once you use this feature, you can't use it again until you finish a long rest.

 ### Undying Soul